 Typically, teammates meet new team members on their first day in the office.
 But remote workers will need a more creative approach.
 For Clockwise, Czar sets up a welcome lunch over Zoom.
 We start in one room, then Czar divides us into breakout rooms.
 The new hire spends a few minutes in each breakout room getting to know the small groups better.
 Some of us eat during this time.
 But others are just there to socialize.
 He’s also testing out meeting pods where the new hire joins two new colleagues for an informal chat.
 “That way there’s less pressure and more interaction,” Czar explained.

-Onboarding new employees well is associated with higher performance and lower turnover.
+The onboarding process isn’t merely about the logistics of getting employees all set up; it’s also about setting the tone for their journey with the company.
+Onboarding new employees well is associated with higher performance and lower turnover — music to any company’s ears.
+Sure, remote work may require a bit more creativity.
 While hiring and onboarding remote employees is new for most companies, it doesn’t have to be harder.
 The key is starting early and being intentional.